ooples/pine_script_docs/source/concepts/Time.rst

 There are also built-in functions to:

-- Return timestamps from other timeframes (without using `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__) with `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__ and `time_close <https://www.tradingview.com/pine-script-reference/v5/#fun_time_close>`__
+- Return timestamps of bars from other timeframes (without using `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__) with `time() <https://www.tradingview.com/pine-script-reference/v5/#fun_time>`__ and `time_close <https://www.tradingview.com/pine-script-reference/v5/#fun_time_close>`__